ejricha/presentations/cmake/simple_examples.md

 * Can be used for applications, libraries, or other custom targets

 Note:
 This is the next most common thing that you may want to do.
-If your application target `App` depends on your library target `Cat`, you need to add the following *after you have defined both targets*
+If your application target `App` depends on your library target `Cat`, you need to add the following *after you have defined both targets*.

 ### All options to [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html)